guirecordon/linter/README.md

 <img src="attachments/increase_your_vocabulary_diagram.jpg">

-I designated the words inside of the innermost circle level 1.
+I designated the words inside of the innermost circle as *level 1*.
 They should be avoided at all costs.
-The user gets a red linter "error" if they try to use one of those.
+The user gets a red linter "error" if they try to use one of them.

 <img src="attachments/level1-error.png">

-I designated the words in the middle circle level 2.
+I designated the words in the middle circle as *level 2*.
 Because they are already more descriptive adjectives, instead of a red linter error, the user is simply asked to consider replacing them with even more sophisticated options.
 The user is then prompted with a couple of suggestions taken from words inside of the outer layer of the diagram above.

 <img src="attachments/level2-error.png">